 The episode was first aired at 7pm on May 15 and then feature in the omnibus edition last Sunday morning.

-A BBC spokesman confirmed the corporation had received 13 official complaints.
+confirmed the corporation had received 13 official complaints.
 He added: The Archers always gives a lot of consideration before using any potentially offensive language in the programme and it is used very sparingly.
 However the programme has a

 A new poll published on 19th May 2009, shows that 73% of people find swearing on TV offensive.
 The poll, commissioned by mediawatch-uk, was conduced by ComRes who interviewed 1002 GB adults by telephone between 15 and 17 May 2009.

-Significantly, the poll also found that 70% believe the regulator, OFCOM, should do more to reduce the amount of swearing on TV.
-Despite Ofcom's own Communications Market research conducted over recent years, showing that the majority of people believe
+the poll also found that 70% believe the regulator, OFCOM, should do more to reduce the amount of swearing on TV.
+Despite Ofcom's own Communications Market research conducted over recent years, showing that the majority of people believe there is too

 60% of people believe that swearing on TV encourages swearing in daily life and 53% believe that children are not effectively protected from swearing on TV.